bananabrann/debbie/README.md

 # C'ing the Light
-For General Assembly teach yourself day, my focus is to understand the basic syntax of C for project 4'.
-I plan on building a simple robot that will "listen" to the surronding area, and display its decibel level.
 In this readme, I will define what the MVP and Gold Medal goals are, as well as adding the things that I have learned about C in the order that was learned.

 # The Goal